okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/nodejs/sample-app.md

     >node server.js
     ```

-1. From your browser, navigate to your local port to see the `index.html` page.
-In this example, `8082`:
+1. From your browser, navigate to your local port, in this example `8082`, to see the `index.html` page:

     `http://localhost:8082`